Sanders signs Arkansas trans care malpractice bill into law

-LITTLE ROCK, Ark.
-(AP) — Arkansas Gov. Sarah Huckabee Sanders has signed legislation making it easier to sue providers of chosen gender-affirming care for children, a move that could effectively reinstate a blocked ban on such care.
+LITTLE ROCK — Arkansas Gov. Sarah Huckabee Sanders has signed legislation making it easier to sue providers of chosen gender-affirming care for children, a move that could effectively reinstate a blocked ban on such care.

 Sanders on Monday signed the new law, which won’t take effect until this summer.
 It would allow anyone who received chosen gender-affirming care as a minor to file a malpractice lawsuit against their doctor for up to 15 years after they turn 18.
 Under current Arkansas law, medical malpractice claims must be filed within two years of an injury.